kvasdopil/food/README.md

 - **Persistent layout** that contains search bar with integrated tag display
 - Prevents remounting during navigation, ensuring search state is preserved
 - Manages search query synchronization with URL (`?q=searchterm`)
+- Wrapped with `LikesProvider` to efficiently fetch and cache all user likes once on feed load
 - Contains:
-  - Search bar (`RecipeSearchBar`) - searches by recipe name and tags, displays active tags inline between search icon and input field
+  - Search bar (`RecipeSearchBar`) - searches by recipe name and tags, displays active tags inline between magnifier icon and input field.
+On mobile, no placeholder text is shown.
+Search bar container uses flex-1 to fill available space, pushing action buttons to the right.
+  - Favorites toggle (`FavoritesToggle`) - heart icon button with circular background matching the Add Recipe button style, positioned to the left of the search bar
-  - Add Recipe button (`AddRecipeButton`) - appears to the left of the avatar for logged-in users, opens add recipe modal
+  - Add Recipe button (`AddRecipeButton`) - appears to the right of the search bar for logged-in users, opens add recipe modal
+  - User Avatar (`UserAvatar`) - positioned to the right of Add Recipe button
   - Add Recipe modal (`AddRecipeModal`) - responsive modal (fullscreen on mobile, centered window on desktop) for generating recipes from natural language input
   - Wraps feed page content